1.) Add Light to the Chicken Coop

 If you want to have them lay all year you will need to supplement their light.
 They need between 14-16 hours of light to lay.
 If they don't get this they will molt and stop laying.
 Some people give their chickens a break but that isn't usually the case for working hens.

-In the summer they have plenty to dig up, run after and keep them busy.
-So, in the inter months your flock might get a little bored and they might end up pecking at eat other..
+In the summer they have plenty to dig up, run after, and keep them busy.
+So, in the inter months your flock might get a little bored and they might end up pecking at each other.
 Give them something to do.
-Give them a pumpkin, cabbage head, squash or block to pick apart instead.
+Give them a pumpkin, cabbage head, squash, or block to pick apart instead.

 Chickens are amazing compost turners.
 Add a compost pile to your chicken run and let them turn the soil for you.

-Although on very cold nights you might want the option to close up the coop, it is better to have the ventilation and air circulation in your coop.
-All the decomposing matter and build up can cause an overwhelming amount of ammonia build up in your coop.
-Also depending on the types of chickens you raise they have adapted (or have been breed) to be cold hardy).
-Installing high windows that open and close (and have predator proof screen on them) are a great option for this type of ventilation.
+Although on very cold nights you might want the option to close up the coop, it is better to have ventilation and air circulation in your coop.
+All the decomposing matter and buildup can cause an overwhelming amount of ammonia buildup in your coop.
+Also depending on the types of chickens you raise they have adapted (or have been bred) to be cold-hardy).
+Installing high windows that open and close (and have predator-proof screens on them) is a great option for this type of ventilation.

 Chickens will run around in most weather.
 But if you have deep snow for long periods of time you may want to add some straw or hay to cover the snow so it is easier for them to move around.
 When the weather is particularly cold, be on the lookout for frostbite on chicken beaks and feet.

-Sometimes it's nice to get a different view, who doesn't like a nice view.
-Creating some different spots to roost will give your chickens many options to Your chickens may enjoy a different spot to roost if you live in a climate where you get deep snow.
+Sometimes it's nice to get a different view.
+Creating some different spots to roost will give your chickens many options.
+Your chickens may especially enjoy a different spot to roost if you live in a climate where you get deep snow.

-Keep a heated waterer so that the hens have access to fresh water that isn't frozen.
+Keep a heated water so that the hens have access to fresh water that isn't frozen.
 It's important to have available and clean water.

 Collect the eggs in the morning and evening so that they don't freeze.
 You'll know that the egg has frozen because it expands and cracks.